-A Master of Business Administration (MBA) prepares business professionals for leadership roles within their chosen field, but programs can be competitive.
-When applying for an MBA program, you’ll want to consider your personal essay, test scores, letters of recommendation and more.
+A Master of Business Administration (MBA) prepares business professionals for leadership roles within their chosen field, but these programs are usually incredibly competitive.
+When applying for an MBA program, schools will consider your personal essay, test scores, letters of recommendation and more.
 Here’s what to know before sending in your application.

 MBA application deadlines

-These deadlines typically correspond to available academic and scholarship opportunities.
-For instance, Columbia Business School has an early-decision deadline in October for students who have decided that Columbia is their first choice, while the January deadline is the cutoff for students who wish to be considered for merit-based awards.
+These deadlines often correspond to academic and scholarship opportunities.
+For example, Columbia Business School has an early-decision deadline in October for students whose first choice is Columbia, with a January deadline for students who wish to be considered for merit-based awards.
 All other students may apply by the April deadline, but these applications are evaluated after the early-decision applications have been reviewed.

-A few schools may offer rolling admissions, where students may apply at any time during the year.
-In these cases, admission may be granted on a first-come, first-served basis.
-In any scenario, it’s usually best to apply to your MBA program as early as possible.
+A few schools offer rolling admissions, where students may apply at any time during the year.
+In these cases, admission is granted on a first-come, first-served basis.
+In any case, it’s usually best to apply to your MBA program as early as possible.

 What are the application requirements for an MBA?